Facilitation as a design act

 - Audit-first — reviewing what currently exists before recommending what to change.
 Often the most responsible starting point when the design history is unclear

 The people closest to the barrier are the most useful guides to finding it.
-Capacity building work designed without input from the communities most affected by existing facilitation practices tends to produce changes that are visible on paper and marginal in experience.
+Capacity building work designed without input from the communities most affected by existing practices tends to produce changes that are visible on paper and marginal in experience.

 A facilitated reflection

-They work best when worked through with colleagues who hold different roles and perspectives — because the most useful answers to these questions are rarely held by one person alone.
-The conversations they generate are often more valuable than any answer they produce.
+They work best when worked through with colleagues holding different roles and perspectives — the most useful answers are rarely held by one person alone.
+The questions that feel most uncomfortable are generally the ones worth staying with longest.

 On whose presence the design assumes

-Who is the implied participant in your facilitation — the person your design assumes, whether explicitly or not?
+- Who is the implied participant in your facilitation — the person your design assumes, whether explicitly or not?
 What language background, professional context, access needs, and relationship to institutional power does that person have?

-If your most marginalized participant navigated one of your sessions from start to finish, where would they encounter friction — in the materials, the pacing, the way participation is structured, or the dynamics of the group?
+- If your most marginalized participant navigated one of your sessions from start to finish, where would they encounter friction — in the materials, the pacing, the way participation is structured, or the dynamics of the group?

 On power in the room

-In a typical facilitated session in your context, whose contributions are built on and extended — and whose are acknowledged and moved past?
+- In a typical facilitated session in your context, whose contributions are built on and extended — and whose are acknowledged and moved past?
 Is that pattern connected to anything other than the quality of the contribution itself?

-What does disagreement look like in your facilitated environments?
+- What does disagreement look like in your facilitated environments?
 Is it possible for participants to genuinely disagree with the framing of the session itself — and what happens when they try?

-How does your own position — your role, your identity, your relationship to the institution — shape what you can and cannot name in the rooms you facilitate?
+- How does your own position — your role, your identity, your relationship to the institution — shape what you can and cannot name in the rooms you facilitate?

-On what you have and haven't examined
+On what you have and have not examined

 On what your organization is actually building

-When a facilitator in your organization leaves, what of their inclusive practice leaves with them?
+- When a facilitator in your organization leaves, what of their inclusive practice leaves with them?
 What structures, relationships, and shared knowledge remain?

-Who in your organization is already doing the labor of inclusive facilitation, often without recognition or resourcing?
+- Who in your organization is already doing the labor of inclusive facilitation, often without recognition or resourcing?
 What would it mean to make that labor visible and support it appropriately?

 For the artifact